Rodisolomon/visa_schedular/README.md

 ## Introduction:

 This is an automatic scheduler for US visa interview appointment.
 We use a separate account to check most recent available visa appointment date in certain frequency, and store user data in a separate CSV file.
 Once there exist appointment date earlier than user's current appointment date, we log into user's account and do the reschedule.
+We use Selenium for the interaction with webpage.

 ## Module Structure:
 ```Python3